sirelkhatim/Navigation/README.md

 - torch (pytorch)

 In order to install unityagents you can use pip install unityagents.
 You also need access to the banana environment.
-I have included the environment in the file
+I have included the Banana environment for Windows 64 bit for convenience.

 ## Files
 In this project you have 3 main files